Your Future Begins Right Here

-Amanda had the privilege of being an ASL Fellow from 2005-2007 and earning my MA in Israel: Society and Politics at the Hebrew Univ.
-She is a pilot and Active Duty Captain in the United States Army, and has been married six years to a fellow aviator and Army Captain.
+Amanda had the privilege of being an ASL Fellow from 2005-2007 and earning her MA in Israel: Society and Politics at the Hebrew University.
+She is a pilot and Active Duty Captain in the United States Army and has been married six years to a fellow aviator and Army Captain.
 They live in Hawaii and serve with the 25th Combat Aviation Brigade.
-Shedeployed to Afghanistan in 2010-11 and flew MEDEVAC missions in support of Operation Enduring Freedom.
+She deployed to Afghanistan in 2010-11 and flew MEDEVAC missions in support of Operation Enduring Freedom.
 While stationed in Germany, she worked with German military forces and led a MEDEVAC team to Holland to partner with a Royal Netherlands Army exercise in 2013.
-In 2014, she travelled extensively as a primary planner for an annual joint military exercise, Pacific Pathways, and worked hand-in-hand with Indonesian, Malaysian, and Japanese military leaders.
+In 2014, she travelled extensively as a primary planner for an annual joint military exercise, Pacific Pathways, and worked hand-in-hand with Indonesian, Malaysian and Japanese military leaders.
 Says Amanda, “These experiences only highlight the extent to which I have used my experiences as an ASL Fellow to bridge cultural gaps, relate to our partners through strategic planning, and foster cooperative relationships with joint and coalition forces.
 I am proud to have been an ASL Fellow and will never forget the rich, life-changing lessons of living in the incredible nation of Israel.”

 Alexander Bastoky was born and raised in Columbus, Ohio.
 He graduated from West Point in 2014 and commissioned as an Armor officer in the U.S. Army.
-He earned a Fulbright Fellowship to study Islamic history in Israel and reached out to the Anna Sobol Levy Foundation to add a vital military and political dimension to his time in the Middle East.
-Along with the rest of the ASL fellows, Alex will come away from Israel with a master's degree in Islamic and Middle Eastern Studies and a host of experiences that will be invaluable for his military and civilian service.
-After leaving Israel in 2015, is serving as an officer in the First Cavalry Division out of Fort Hood, Texas.
+He earned a Fulbright Fellowship to study Islamic history in Israel and reached out to the Anna Sobol Levy Foundation in order to add a vital military and political dimension to his time in the Middle East.
+Along with the rest of the ASL fellows, Alex came away from Israel with a master's degree in Islamic and Middle Eastern Studies and a host of experiences that have proven to be invaluable for his military and civilian service.
+After leaving Israel in 2015, he is serving as an officer in the First Cavalry Division out of Fort Hood, Texas.

 Get in touch

 Inquires about the Fellowship program should be directed to:

 The Raphael Recanati International School